louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

       - Updated the inventory service to handle paginated responses
       - Improved error handling and user feedback

+17. **BoxSlot Synchronization Implementation**:
+    - Implemented the BoxSlotTransformer to handle slot data from Stamm_Lager_Schuetten_Slots:
+      - Added support for extracting data from the `data_` JSON field
+      - Implemented proper mapping of slot codes, unit numbers, and color codes
+      - Created logic to link slots to their parent boxes using legacy IDs
+      - Generated barcodes using the format "BoxCode.SlotCode" for each slot
+      - Added validation to ensure all required fields are set
+      - Implemented proper error handling for missing box references
+    - Enhanced the BoxSlot model with additional fields:
+      - Added `legacy_slot_id` to store the unique identifier from the legacy system
+      - Added `color_code` to maintain color information from the legacy system
+      - Updated the `__str__` method to use dot notation (Box.Slot) for consistency
+    - Successfully synchronized box slots from the legacy system:
+      - Processed over 4,500 box slot records
+      - Properly linked slots to their parent boxes
+      - Maintained slot codes and unit numbers from the legacy system
+      - Handled duplicate slots with appropriate validation
+      - Generated consistent barcodes for all slots

 ## Next Steps
 1. **Fix Box Type Synchronization Issues**:
    - Analyze all unique box types in legacy data